TakyiuLo/backend-graphql/README.md

 3. implement examples `books` and `recipes` models
 4. Understand how authentication/authorization works in GraphQL
 5. Implement Auth
-6. Maybe implement Prisma for more functionality in terms of data monitoring.
-  - (Might need to learn TypeScripts for Prisma.)
+6. Maybe implement Prisma for more functionality in auto generator.
+(Might need to learn TypeScripts for Prisma.) **No need for prisma auto**

 ##### Explanations:
 From my understanding,